³ÉÈË¿ìÊÖ

 Applicants or learners who fail to complete these requirements by the program due date may have their acceptance into the program withdrawn.
 If an applicant or learner is non-immune (negative or equivocal) to any of the required vaccinations, completion of a booster vaccination series is required.

-• This screening requires 2 separate TB skin tests administered at least two weeks apart but within 12 months of each other.
+• This screening requires two separate TB skin tests administered at least two weeks apart but within twelve months of each other.

-• The last TST must be within 6 months of your start date.
+• The last TST must be within six months of matriculation

-• Lab Copy showing a “NEGATIVE” Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot) within 6 months of start date.
-(Accepted in lieu of the “Two-Step” TST.)
+• Lab copy showing a NEGATIVE Interferon Gamma Release Assay (IGRA) blood test (QFT or T-Spot)

 • Individuals with a history of a POSITIVE TB skin test or IGRA blood test must submit both of the following:

-• Verification of a NEGATIVE Chest X-ray within 12 months of start date*
+• *Verification of a NEGATIVE chest x-ray within twelve months of matriculation AND

-• A NEGATIVE Screening Questionnaire within 6 months of start date*
+• *A NEGATIVE screening questionnaire within six months of matriculation

 • *Both the chest x-ray and TB screening questionnaire will need to be updated annually.

-• Rubella (German Measles): Serologic documentation of a positive Rubella immune titer.
+• Serological documentation of a positive immunity titer.

-• Measles (Rubeola): Serologic documentation of a positive Rubeola immune titer.
+• Serological documentation of a positive immunity titer.

-• Mumps: Serologic documentation of a positive Mumps immune titer.
+• Serological documentation of a positive immunity titer.

-• Varicella (Chicken Pox): Serologic documentation of a positive Varicella titer.
+• Serological documentation of a positive immunity titer.

-• If negative/non-immune, get a 3-dose series of Recombivax HB or Engerix-B or a 2-dose series of Heplisav-B. Get an anti-HBs serologic test 1-2 months after the final dose.
+• If NEGATIVE/NON-IMMUNE, receive a three-dose series of either Recombivax HB or Energix-B OR receive a two-dose series of Heplisav-B. Receive an anti-HBs serological test one to two months following the final dose.

-• TDAP: Required documentation of an Adult TETANUS/diphtheria/acellular pertussis (Tdap) vaccine within 5 years of expected graduation.
+• Documentation of an Adult Tetanus/Diphtheria/Acellular Pertussis (Tdap) vaccine within five years of expected graduation.

-• Influenza: Required documentation of influenza within the last year.
+• Documentation of influenza vaccine within the last year.

 Financial Responsibility: Candidates are financially responsible for any health care services required to participate in the PA Program (e.g., physical examination, TB testing, immunizations.)
 Candidates must also sign a Health Screening and Immunization Information Release Form.
 The program will maintain the health attestation form confirming that the learner has met institution and program health screening requirements, immunization records, and tuberculosis screening of all matriculated learners through a HIPAA secure cloud-based management system.